 • 52% of LGBT respondents who were not out to peers in person had used the Internet to connect with other LGBT people.

 A copy of the report can be found here.

-My latest article entitled ‘We Have the Weapons to Beat Cyberbullying’ which was published in the TES Magazine (No. 5081, pp. 38-39) on the 7th February, 2014 can be found here.
+My latest article entitled ‘Before You Act, Test the Evidence’ which was published in the TES Magazine (No. 5093, p.
+41) on the 2nd May, 2014 can be found here.